Finmeccanica sold radio equipment to Syria: report

-ROME A unit of Italian defense technology group Finmeccanica sold sophisticated communications equipment to Syrian police as recently as February, an Italian weekly reported on Thursday, quoting emails published by Wikileaks.
+ROME A unit of Italian defense technology group Finmeccanica sold sophisticated communications equipment to Syrian police as recently as February, l'Espresso reported on Thursday, quoting emails published by Wikileaks.

-According to l'Espresso, Finmeccanica's Selex Elsag unit sold Syrian authorities its Tetra mobile communications equipment, a system used by military, police and emergency services as well as companies and other organizations.
+According to the Italian weekly, Finmeccanica's Selex Elsag unit sold Syrian authorities its Tetra mobile communications equipment, a system used by military, police and emergency services as well as companies and other organizations.

-Tetra allows secure, encrypted communications from vehicles and helicopters.
-L'Espresso said the technology was classified as "dual use" for civil and military, but the company said in a statement it was designed and sold for civil use only.
+Tetra, which allows secure, encrypted communications from vehicles and helicopters, is classified as "dual use" technology which requires special government authorization to be sold abroad.

-The technology "was designed for use by emergency responders," the company said.
-The Tetra technology "was conceived for this function," it said.

 L'Espresso said Syrian authorities originally signed a 40 million euro ($50 million) contract for the equipment in 2008 but increased the order last year following the outbreak of clashes between security forces and rebels.